 Seal of the general administration of the Königliche Museen Berlin, 23 Sept.
 1910 © Staatliche Museen zu Berlin, Zentralarchiv

-Please be aware: The reading room in the Zentralarchiv of the Staatliche Museen zu Berlin will reopen on 25 May 2020.
-It will be open Mondays, Wednesdays and Fridays from 9:30 am to 5 pm to a reduced number of visitors.
-When planning your visit, please take note of the additional conditions of entry that have been introduced in order to reduce the risk of infection.
+Please be aware: The reading room in the Zentralarchiv of the Staatliche Museen zu Berlin is open Monday to Friday from 9 am to 8 pm to a reduced number of visitors.
+When planning your visit, please take note of the following additional conditions of entry that have been introduced in order to reduce the risk of infection:

 Use of archive material held at the Zentralarchiv occurs in accordance with the Federal Archives Act, as well as the Staatliche Museen’s terms of service.
 Everyone has the right to use archival material on request.
 Questions of copyright protection must be taken into account when using material.

 Archives are arranged according to origin.
 Archive documents from a collection or an organizational entity of the Staatliche Museen zu Berlin are grouped together to form a distinct collection.
 The Zentralarchiv’s holdings are divided into the following five archive domains: I (internal business records up to 1945), II (internal business records from 1945 onwards), III (associations and commissions), IV (legacies), and V (archival collections).
 When searching for information, the first thing to clarify is which collection areas apply to your topic or which individuals were involved in the event you are studying.

 Submitted material that has been permanently archived is listed in the catalogues.
 The catalogues are available in the reading room, some of them also online.
 The catalogue for a particular collection area lists all files with respective shelf numbers (German: 'Signatur').
 In addition, the catalogue states the timespan of file contents (date of earliest document to date of latest document), the file title, and a brief summary of the most important events or persons.